Hyperparameter-Free Out-of-Distribution Detection Using Softmax of Scaled Cosine Similarity: OOD Detection Using an Ensemble of Networks

-It is known that an ensemble of multiple networks gives better results in prediction performance, estimation of prediction uncertainty \cite{lakshminarayanan2017simple}, etc. Leave-out ensemble proposed in \cite{vyas2018out} uses multiple networks and is reported to achieve the highest accuracy for the same benchmark tests of OOD detection as those considered above.
-This method is designed to use an ensemble of networks, which is not optional.
-Our method can optionally employ multiple networks, which is done in the following way.
-In the training step, we train multiple networks on the target classification task; in our experiments, we trained models of the same architecture initialized with different random weights.
+The leave-out ensemble proposed in [38] uses multiple networks and is reported to achieve high OOD detection performance in the one-vs-one evaluation.
+To make a fair comparison, we consider an extension of our method to an ensemble model.
+The underlying thought is that the use of an ensemble of multiple models will yield better results, as seen in many inference tasks.
+To be specific, in the training step, we train multiple networks on the target classification task; in our experiments, we trained models of the same architecture initialized with different random weights.
 At test time, given an input sample, we make the networks output the cosine similarities and calculate their averages over different networks.
-We then use the average cosine over $C$ classes in the same way as the case of a single network, i.e., thresholding their maximum over $C$ classes.

-Table \ref{table:ensembles_ood_result} shows the results for an ensemble of five networks.
-The accuracy values for leave-out ensemble are borrowed from those of five networks reported in \cite{vyas2018out}.
-The architectures of the employed networks, datasets, and experimental procedures should be identical.
-The mark "-" indicates that no result is available, as it is not reported in \cite{vyas2018out}.
-The hyperparameters of leave-out ensemble are determined using the iSUN dataset, and thus no accuracy is reported for iSUN.
-The results may change when a different dataset is chosen for the hyperparameter determination.
-It is observed from Table \ref{table:ensembles_ood_result} that the proposed method shows better or at least comparable performance, confirming the effectiveness of the proposed method in the case of an ensemble of networks.
-It is observed that as with the case of a single network, there is a tendency that the proposed method works better with DenseNetBC than with WRN-28-10.
+Table \ref{table:OOD_detection_result_ens} shows the results.
+For the leave-out ensemble, it shows the performances reported in [38] and those obtained in our own experiments (indicated by *); we used a public code\footnote{https://github.com/YU1ut/Ensemble-of-Leave-out-Classifiers} suggested by the author of [38].
+It is seen that our method shows better or at least comparable performance as compared with the leave-out ensemble, even in the one-vs-one evaluation.
+Note that iSUN is chosen as the validation OOD dataset for the hyperparameter determination of the leave-out ensemble, following [38].